IMPORTANT: A message from Mitsubishi Motors on COVID-19 for our customers and employees - read here

-What is the difference between crossovers and SUVs?
+What Is the Difference Between Crossovers and SUVs?

 While consumers and automakers alike use the terms interchangeably - which is unsurprising given the many styling similarities they share - key differences do exist.
 Put simply, a crossover is lighter and built on a car platform, while a traditional SUV is heavier and uses a truck chassis.
 There are, however, a few additional things to help you differentiate between these two unique vehicle types.

-Explore ModelsA crossover's body and frame are built in a single piece.
+A crossover's body and frame are built in a single piece.
 This is called unibody construction.
 This design provides a better ride quality and, because it's lighter, generally achieves better fuel efficiency.
 Sport-Utility Vehicles, better known as SUVs, use a body-on-frame design.
 That means the frame and body are built separately and joined together during the manufacturing process.
 These truck-based vehicles are generally more rugged and can be used to haul larger payloads.
-That's not to say that you can't tow with a crossover, however.
-In fact, the Mitsubishi Eclipse Cross, Outlander and Outlander PHEV are all built on unibody platforms and have towing capacities ranging from 1,500 lbs to 3,500 lbs.
+That's not to say, however, that you can't tow with a crossover.
+In fact, the Mitsubishi Eclipse Cross, Outlander and Outlander PHEV are all built on unibody platforms and have towing capacities ranging from 1,500 lbs to 2,000 lbs.

 Typically, SUVs - built for rougher terrain - tend to be larger in size, with most models being categorized as either mid-sized or full-sized.
 Crossovers can be anywhere from subcompact to full-sized.
-But despite this, manufacturers will often refer to a crossover as a "small-sized SUV" or "compact SUV".
+But despite this, manufacturers will often refer to a crossover as a "small-sized SUV" or "compact SUV."

 Similar to cars, crossovers generally have front-wheel drive systems, although many also offer an all-wheel drive option such as Mitsubishi's Super All-Wheel Control (S-AWC).
 As one of the world's most advanced all-wheel control systems, S-AWC helps give Mitsubishi drivers maximum traction and control in all types of driving conditions.
 SUVs, in contrast, are rear-wheel drive vehicles with 4WD systems capable of handling most off-road adventures.